 After the performance, our performer(s) will engage with our audience through comments submitted online and from the in-house audience.

-Donations for this performance are optional but gratefully accepted.
+Donations for this performance are gratefully accepted.
 Average donations for attendees are $20 (adult) or $10 (student).
+You can donate online with paypal/credit card at this link below, or donate at the door the night of the concert.
 Regardless of donation, all are welcome!
 We greatly appreciate your support of our artists and our concert program.
 Please share your support by making a donation HERE.

 Concert Program

-Click Here to view or print the full Concert Program.
+To review or print the full Concert Program, click HERE.

 About Our Upcoming Performer